grafana/k6/README.md

 Running k6
 ----------

 k6 works with the concept of **virtual users** (VUs) that execute scripts - they're essentially glorified, parallel `while(true)` loops.
-Scripts are written using JavaScript, as ES6 modules, which allows you to break larger tests into smaller and more reusable pieces, making it easy to scale tests across an organization.
+Scripts are written using JavaScript as ES6 modules, which allows you to break larger tests into smaller and more reusable pieces, making it easy to scale tests across an organization.

 Scripts must contain, at the very least, an exported `default` function - this defines the entry point for your VUs, similar to the `main()` function in many languages.
 Let's create a very simple script that makes an HTTP GET request to a test website: